- Categories:

 To use a system DMF, choose one of the following access control approaches:

-Additionally, grant the privileges in this table to the table owner role:
+Additionally, grant the following privileges to the table owner role:

 Privilege